chenchih/5G_automationLinux/log_graph/Split_System/parse_layer2_log/multiplyUe_average/README.md

 - get parse_bler (Step 2 value)
-In this step will get all the related average value
+In this step will get all the related average values
 ```
 if ULDLstr in 'DL':
 bler1="PdschBler="